What Moltbook Reveals About the Agent Economy: The Missing Identity Layer

 Financial regulators are already asking: when an AI agent executes a trade, who is liable if it's fraudulent?
 Healthcare systems are asking: when an agent accesses patient records, which physician is responsible?
 E-commerce platforms are asking: when an agent makes a purchase, how do we verify it's authorized?

-The Moltbook breach involved relatively low stakes, with compromised social media profiles, leaked conversations, potential unauthorized API usage.
-Moltbook responded quickly, and no catastrophic damage occurred.
+Moltbook involved relatively low stakes, with compromised social media profiles, leaked conversations, potential unauthorized API usage.
+And they responded quickly, with no catastrophic damage.

 But apply the same scenario to agents handling financial transactions, medical data, or regulated information, and the stakes change entirely.
 A breach that exposes agent credentials in healthcare, banking, or trading environments wouldn't just be a security incident - it would trigger regulatory investigations, massive liability exposure, and potentially criminal consequences.